-Because a new scoby is created with almost every new batch, it is easy to quickly be overrun with scobys.
+Because a new scoby is created with almost every new batch of kombucha, it is easy to quickly be overrun with scobys.
 If you have friends or family members who would benefit from being able to make their own kombucha, the best place for an extra scoby is in a loving home.
-(Be sure to pass on a copy of our instructions so they can take good care of the scoby.)
 However, at some point you are likely to run out of homes for the scobys to go to, so then what?

 Add to a Smoothie.
 Add a piece of scoby to your morning smoothie.

 Kombucha Jerky.
-Kombucha scobys can be laid on a piece of unbleached parchment paper and dried at 80° to 90°F until they reach the consistency of jerky.
-(Be watchful for fruit flies and pests that are attracted to drying scobys.)
-Kombucha scobys can then be consumed as a treat or cut up on a salad, in trail mix, etc.
+Lay scobys flat on a piece of unbleached parchment paper and dry at 80°-90°F until they reach the consistency of jerky.
+Cover with a cloth to keep fruit flies and pests away.
+Consume as a treat or cut up on a salad, in trail mix, etc.

 Pet Treats.
 Kombucha scobys can be fed to pets either fresh or using the same process for making kombucha jerky to make a dried pet treat.